danieleteti/delphimvcframework/README.md

     ```

 - ⚡ New!
 Added `ToJSONObject` and `ToJSONArray` to the `IMVCRESTResponse`.
 These methods automatically parse the response body and return a `TJSONObject` or a `TJSONArray` respectively.
 These methods work as a factory -  the client code need to handle returned istances.
 Is the body is not compatible with the request (a.k.a. is not a JSONObject in case of `ToJSONObject`, or is not a JSONArray in case of `ToJSONArray`) an exception is raised.

 - ⚡ New!
+Added support for primary GUID (UUID) primary keys, attributes and serialization (More info at [issue 552](https://github.com/danieleteti/delphimvcframework/issues/552)).
+Thanks to [Marcelo Jaloto](https://github.com/marcelojaloto) for its important collaboration.

+- ⚡ New!
 Added `TMVCJWTBlackListMiddleware` to allow black-listing and (a sort of) logout for a JWT based authentication.
 This middleware **must** be registered **after** the `TMVCJWTAuthenticationMiddleware`.